Mark Simmonds: Personal life

-He married Lizbeth Hanomancin Garcia in December 1994 in London, and they have two daughters (born March 1999 and October 2000) and a son (born April 2002).
-He lives in his constituency in Swineshead in a house on the former site of Swineshead Abbey.
+He married Lizbeth Hanomancin Garcia in December 1994 in London, and they have two daughters (born March 1999 and October 2000) and a son (born March 2002).
+He lives in his former constituency in Swineshead in a house on the former site of Swineshead Abbey.

 In 2012 he apologised to Parliament for failing to mention an interest in Circle Healthcare when speaking in support of the Health and Social Care Bill in Parliament.